sliscak/ideas/list.md

   TEXT:Dog is a type of animal.;NARSESE:<dog --> animal>.;
   TEXT:Cat is a type of animal.;NARSESE:<cat --> animal>.;
   TEXT:Bear is a type of animal.;NARSESE:<bear --> animal>.;
-  (now the user input in the form TEXT:user-input, here is the user input: Horse is a type of animal)
+  (now the user input in the form: "TEXT:user-input", here the user input is: "Horse is a type of animal")
   TEXT:Horse is a type of animal.;
-  (then GPT3/transformer woul output:)
+  (and then GPT3/transformer would output:)
   NARSESE:<horse --> animal>.;

   The full query could look like this: